 The Global Development Institute at The University of Manchester: Where critical thinking meets social justice.

-Since the Industrial Revolution, ideas formed in Manchester have been central to understanding and tackling poverty and inequality.
 For the last 60 years, The University of Manchester has been at the forefront of Development Studies and The Global Development Institute continues to drive forward new ideas promoting sustainable development and social justice for all.

 The world is changing fast and the idea of ‘development’ with it.
 More people have been lifted out of poverty than ever before and life chances have improved for billions.
 Yet many are being left behind without access to basic services, while future progress is threatened by growing inequalities and the impacts of climate change.